MrMarlonM/project-turmeric/README.md

 There are no unsolved bugs.

 ### Mistakes
-- Whilst building the website the mobile first approach was not used, to make the building process simpler.
+- Whilst building the website the mobile-first approach was not used, to make the building process simpler.
 I learned a lot about responsive designs throughout the project and will certainly implement a mobile-first approach in the future.
-- The README document got written at the end of the project not whilst and before it.
+- The README document was written at the end of the project not whilst and before it.
 It certainly would have helped with the planning, documentation and implementation process and will be done in future projects.
-    - Adding to this, there were no major bugs to report and there is no overview afterwards of smaller problems, because of the mentioned point.

-## Acknowledgements
+##  Acknowledgments
 - I want to thank [Iuliia Konovalova](https://github.com/IuliiaKonovalova) for her guidance and mentoring throughout the project
-- Many thanks to [Code Institute](https://codeinstitute.net/) for providing the learning content
+- Many thanks to [Code Institute],(https://codeinstitute.net/) for providing the learning content
-- Also I want to thank [Kevin Powell](https://www.kevinpowell.co/) for great tutorials on Youtube
+- Also, I want to thank [Kevin Powell](https://www.kevinpowell.co/) for great tutorials on Youtube